-If that still does not work, then you may consider issuing a “takedown notice” to the relevant Internet service provider.
+If that still does not work, you may consider issuing a “takedown notice” to the relevant Internet service provider.
 This is a notice, provided in accordance with Schedule 10 of the Copyright Regulations 1969, requesting the Internet service provider to take down the infringing content.
 Upon receiving a takedown notice, the Internet service provider will remove or block access to the site and then issue an infringement notice to the offending party.

-Don’t send false or misleading takedown notices – this may be a criminal offense and you may face civil penalties or have to pay compensation.
+Don’t send false or misleading takedown notices – this may be a criminal offence and you may face civil penalties or have to pay compensation.
 So if you’re in doubt, seek professional legal advice.